wavefrontHQ/docs/pages/doc/integrations_tas_alerts.md

 1. Run `bosh vms --details` to view jobs on affected deployments.
 2. Determine the cause of the data consumption, and, if appropriate, increase disk space or scale the affected jobs.

-[//]: # (TODO -- Ask the team about tcprouter exclusion from this alert)
-## TAS BOSH VM Health

-This is the most important BOSH metric to monitor.
-It indicates if the VM emitting the metric is healthy.

-* 1 means the system is healthy.
-* 0 means the system is not healthy.

-Multiple unhealthy VMs signals problems with the underlying IAAS layer.

-This alert excludes UAA and Gorouter metrics.
-Separate alerts "TAS UAA VM Health" and "TAS Gorouter VM Health" monitor these specific components. bosh-health-check metrics are excluded because it is emits an unhealthy metric as part of its normal operations.

-1. Investigate TAS for VMs logs for the unhealthy components.

 ## TAS BOSH VM Memory Used

 Percentage of memory used on the VM.

-The response depends on the job the metric is associated with.

-1. If appropriate, scale affected jobs and monitor for improvement.
+1. The response depends on the job the metric is associated with.
+If appropriate, scale affected jobs and monitor for improvement.

 ## TAS BOSH VM Persistent Disk Used